openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 - Verification results
      - Including code coverage and functional coverage

+The sub-projects will provide more details.
+They will also identify what then can share between different configurations.

 ### Software:

 - Baremetal BSP for Genesys 2 FPGA board featuring CVA6
 - Linux ports for CV32A6 and CV64A6 on the Genesys 2 board, based on UBoot bootloader, OpenSBI firmware and Yocto embedded Linux distribution builder
 - Toolchains (parameters for GCC compilation...)

-FreeRTOS is a products of a related OpenHW project, that will be kept in sync with the CVA6 project.
+FreeRTOS is a product of a sister project, that has been kept in sync with the CVA6 project.

+### Release process

+The OpenHW Group has a release process adapted to single configurations (CV32E40P...)
+Some additions to this process are needed to address a project and joint repository that will generate several TRL5 cores.

 ## TGs Impacted/Resource requirements